robenkleene/design-references/houdini/operators/houdini-operators-object-merge.md

-# Houdini Nodes Object Merge
+# Houdini Operators Object Merge

 Used to reference the same object in two different networks.